 Google Meet is the easiest way to give your lecture online.

 Since 2018, Google Meet (formerly called "Hangouts Meet") has been available for all 1Hope Accounts.
 It allows you to host online video conference calls with up to 250 participants, right in the web browser.
-This is different than the old chat/calling tool called Hangouts, which is going away soon.

 Scheduling a Call